 How to Treat Adrenal Fatigue

 The first step to overcoming adrenal fatigue is for a patient to recognise the cause of stress and working towards eliminating its impact on their life.
-After the test results have been obtained, a personalised treatment program is specifically tailored for our patients, which may consider important lifestyle changes, including:
+After the test results have been obtained, a personalised treatment program is specifically tailored for each individual patient, considering important lifestyle changes such as:

 - Dietary recommendations